Forensor/purescript-amazons/README.md

 ### Installation

 GAPE is not released yet, but you can clone/fork the project to test it.
-Go to *[Contributing](#contributing)* for more info
+Go to *[this guide](https://github.com/Forensor/purescript-amazons/tree/master/documentation#coding)* for more info

 <p align="right"><a href="#top">back to top</a></p>